Seilala Mapusua: England

 Mapusua joined London Irish for the 2006–07 Guinness Premiership, and immediately established himself as a top player for the side, scoring 4 tries in 22 matches.
 He was named the team's top newcomer for his efforts.

 In 2008–09, he would have a towering season for London Irish, scoring 9 tries in 27 matches in all competitions and leading the club to the Premiership final.
 At the conclusion of the season he was named the PRA Players' Player of the Season.

 He continued as a regular starter through 2011, and by the conclusion of his stay in London had played 125 games with the side including 91 Premiership matches and 23 Heineken Cup contests.

 Japan

 In January 2011, Mapusua announced that he was signing in Japan with the Kubota Spears for the 2011–12 season.

 International Play

-Mapusua made his debut for Samoa against Japan on 17 June 2006 and represented Samoa in the 2007 and 2011 Rugby World Cup.

-He has also been selected to the touring Pacific Islanders on three occasions.
+Mapusua made his debut for Samoa against Japan on 17 June 2006 and represented Samoa in the 2007 Rugby World Cup.
+He captained the squad for the 2011 Rugby World Cup.
+He has also been selected to the touring Pacific Islanders.

-Both of his test tries have come against Wales at the Millennium Stadium - for the Pacific Islanders on 11 November 2006, and for Samoa on 13 November 2009.

 Coaching

 Mapusua retired from rugby in 2016.
 After returning to New Zealand he worked as a Coaching Development Officer for Otago Rugby.

 In August 2020 Mapusua was appointed coach of Manu Samoa.

-In December 2020 he was granted the title of Vaovasamanaia.
+In December 2020 he was granted the Faʻamatai title of Vaovasamanaia.